mondeja/autopy_mouse/README.markdown

 Autopy mouse is a simplified version of [autopy by Michael Sanders](https://github.com/msanders/autopy), for work only with the mouse module.

+### Requirements

+* Python 2.5+
+* For Mac OS X:
+    - zlib
+    - Mac OS 10.5 or later (earlier versions may work, but they are as-of-now untested)
+* For Windows:
+    - libpng & zlib (included in both the installer and the source archive)
+* For everything else:
+    - zlib
+    - X11 with the XTest extension (also known as the Xtst library)

 ### Summary